-STRATEGIC RISK REGISTER SUMMARY AS AT: 31 December 2015
+STRATEGIC RISK REGISTER SUMMARY AS AT: 31 March 2016

-Risk Consequences Risk Score (Likelihood x Impact) Risk Score (Likelihood x Impact)Taking into Account Current Controls Risk Owner / Lead Officer 1 Government Legislation / adverse external economic climate has an accelerating impact on Council (poor grant settlement), or upon the local economy, to which Council is unable to adopt an appropriate change of Strategic direction.
+Risk Consequences Risk Score (Likelihood x Impact) Risk Score (Likelihood x Impact)Taking into Account Current Controls Risk Owner / Lead Officer 1 Government Legislation / adverse external economic climate has an accelerating impact on Council (financial settlement), or upon the local economy, to which Council is unable to adopt an appropriate change of Strategic direction.
 An increased pace of legislative change has been evident following the May 2015 election.
+Unable to deliver a package of services that both addresses changing national priorities whilst meeting changing local needs and aspirations.
+Increases costs or reduces resources available to the Council.
 Reduced influence over delivery of local services.
 Unable to effectively support local communities.
-4,4, 16 3,4 12 SAMT / Political Leadership Mitigration 1 1 1
+Increased demands on Council services at a time when Council resource base is reducing.
+4,4, 16 3,4 12 SAMT / Political Leadership Mitigation.